 I found the image for JAILED FOR FREEDOM on the Library of Congress site.
 The sun on THE DYNAMIC LAWS OF PROSPERITY came from NASA.

 You may even need to layer images to achieve the look you want.
 In the case of SO BIG, my cover designer found a perfect antique, public domain painting of the woman standing in the cabbage field.
 Meanwhile, I found a modern photograph of a farm boy squatting in a field on a commercial site of stock images.
 I bought the picture for around $15 and then used Photoshop to place him in the image of the painting with Photoshop.
 I used a number of filters and effects to give him the same look as the original painting.
+Since the painting was public domain, I had complete freedom to alter it in this way for my cover.

 Since I’ve seen a number of posts from narrators looking for sources of public domain illustrations, I thought I’d curate a handy list for all of us!
 Note that I’m not including the plethora of sites with modern stock images or that may charge fees for usage.